ShaneMuir/activty-tracker/README.md

 - Log in with Github / Google / FB at least one
 - Re-design (mobile first)
 - Progress Bar ADDED
+- Enforce strong password
+- Locked be able to delete/edit workout that don't belong to the created user

+In order to be able to get set up with this project locally you will need to sign upto [Supabase](https://supabase.com/) and get 2 keys.
+URL Key and Anon key store this in a env file somewhere safe and update `` src/supabase/init.js
+`` to match your key locations.

 ## Project setup
 ```